SAVAK: Number of employees

 Over the years, the question of the number of employees of SAVAK has been the subject of debate by many historians and researchers.
-Given the fact that Iran has never disclosed data on the number of employees of the secret agency - many historians gave conflicting figures for the number of SAVAK personnel - 6,000, 20,000, 30,000 and 60,000.
+Given the fact that Iran has never disclosed data on the number of employees of the secret agency – many historians gave conflicting figures for the number of SAVAK personnel – 6,000, 20,000, 30,000 and 60,000.

 In one of his interviews, on February 4, 1974, the Shah stated that he did not know the exact number of employees of SAVAK.
 However, he estimated their total number to be less than 2,000 employees.
-To the frequently asked question about “torture and atrocities” in SAVAK, the shah answered negatively, designating newspaper reports about the “arbitrariness and cruelty of SAVAK” as a lie and slander.
-Leaflets circulated after the Islamic Revolution indicated that 15,000 Iranians officially served in SAVAK, not to mention the many unofficial employees.
+To the frequently asked question about "torture and atrocities" in SAVAK, the shah answered negatively, designating newspaper reports about the "arbitrariness and cruelty of SAVAK" as a lie and slander.
+Leaflets circulated after the Islamic Revolution indicated that 15,000 Iranians officially served in SAVAK, as well as many unofficial employees.

 Operations

 During the height of its power, SAVAK had virtually unlimited powers.
 It operated its own detention centers, such as Evin Prison.
 In addition to domestic security, the service's tasks extended to the surveillance of Iranians abroad, notably in the United States, France, and the United Kingdom, and especially students on government stipends.
 The agency also closely collaborated with the CIA by sending their agents to an air force base in New York to share and discuss interrogation tactics.

 Teymur Bakhtiar was assassinated by SAVAK agents in 1970, and Mansur Rafizadeh, SAVAK's United States director during the 1970s, reported that General Nassiri's phone was tapped.
 Mansur Rafizadeh later wrote of his life as a SAVAK man and detailed the human rights violations of the Shah in his book Witness: From the Shah to the Secret Arms Deal: An Insider's Account of U.S. Involvement in Iran.
 Mansur Rafizadeh was suspected to have been a double agent also working for the CIA.

-SAVAK was additionally involved in supporting Jamiat-e Islami militants during the 1975 Panjshir Valley uprising and 1975 Laghman uprising in the Republic of Afghanistan, in collaboration with the CIA and the Pakistani ISI, although Afghan–Iranian relations later improved in 1976 under Mohammad Daoud Khan.
+SAVAK was additionally involved in supporting Jamiat-e Islami militants during the 1975 Panjshir Valley uprising and 1975 Laghman uprising in the Republic of Afghanistan, in collaboration with Pakistani ISI, although Afghan–Iranian relations later improved in 1976 under Mohammad Daoud Khan.
 Two days before the Saur Revolution in 1978, the KGB were informed of the coup by Afghan Army leaders Mohammed Rafie and Sayed Mohammad Gulabzoy.
 As a result, the KGB mistakenly informed its operatives in Kabul that SAVAK tricked the PDPA into starting a rebellion, expecting it to be crushed and for the rebels to fail.

 According to Polish author Ryszard Kapuściński, SAVAK was responsible for: Censorship of press, books, and films; Interrogation and often torture of prisoners; and Surveillance of political opponents.